HonAnson/LiDAR_NeRF/memo.md

 ### Trial 4
 - implemented ICP for frame registration, no huge difference, but does reduce noise
 - next step will be to change sampling method
 ### Trial 5
 - tried a more "proper" sampling strategy, where points close to surface are densely sampled

+### TODO

+* Have to figure out how to handle "infinitely far" problem

 ### Note to self:
 1. try to choose smaller area of data for reconstruction, see how it perform
+- Tried on choosing structure nearby only, poor reconstruction problem still exist.
+Potentially due to the model don't know what to do when there is no ray (truncated due to it being very far)
+- Review other's work on how to handle this problem (Mip NeRF 360)

+2. Download other dataset

-2. try to use TSDF instead of the current weird project sdf range
+3. try to use TSDF instead of the current weird project sdf range
-3. update design of loss function to: either include implciit LOD or enforce projected TSDF instead of the current SDF
+4. update design of loss function to: either include implciit LOD or enforce projected TSDF instead of the current SDF
-4. Try Ekironal Loss
-5. Download other dataset
-6. Figure out what the fuck is space wrapping
+5. Figure out what the fuck is space wrapping
-7.
+6. Try Ekironal Loss